CallismartLtd/smart-woo-service-invoicing/readme.txt

 == Usage ==

-1. Create a 'Service Product' from the plugin's service product page.
+1. Create a product from the plugin's service product page.
-2. Set billing cycles, sign-up fees, and other parameters specific to the service you offer.
+2. Set billing cycles, sign-up fees, and other options specific to the service you offer.
-3. Customers can now personalize their service details during sign-up.
+3. Customers can now set up their service details during sign-up.
 4. Manage orders effortlessly through the Service Order page.
+5. After processing an order from the service order page, the service subscription will be up and running.
-5. Automatic invoice generation simplifies the renewal process.
+6. Automatic invoice generation simplifies the renewal process.
+7. Customers can pay their invoices through the invoice mail or manually log in to the portal to pay.

 == Feedback and Contributions ==

 We welcome and appreciate user suggestions!
 Feel free to submit your ideas or report issues.
 Together, we can make Smart Woo the ultimate solution for service billing on WooCommerce.
+For more information on future releases, release notes, and feature requests, visit the [official release page](http://callismart.com.ng/smart-woo-service-invoicing-release-notes/).

 == Author ==